Thirstie Will Deliver Chilled Dom Pérignon to Your Door in One Hour

 Orders are fulfilled by a licensed retailer on the Thirstie network, which is an independent company not affiliated with Dom Pérignon.
 It's important to note that deliveries are available only when licensed retailers are open.
 If a customer places an order when the nearest retailer is closed, the service will indicate delivery is not available in the area.
 It is best to place an order during regular business hours, opposed to attempting in the later evening.

-As of now, Miami-Dade's delivery territories are Doral, University Park, Westchester, the Redland, Homestead, Florida City, and the Fontainebleau Miami Beach.
+As of now, Miami-Dade's delivery territories are Doral, University Park, Westchester, the Redland, Homestead, Florida City, Fontainebleau.
 Broward areas are Parkland, Heron Bay, and Weston.
 The service also delivers to North Key Largo.

 The Thirstie app is available for iOS and Android devices.
 For more information, visit domperignon.com.